What Is an Allogeneic Stem Cell Transplant?

 - An anonymous volunteer donor from the National Marrow Donor Program ("Be The Match")

 Patients undergoing an allogeneic transplant will be admitted to our specialized blood and bone marrow transplant inpatient unit to receive their preparative chemotherapy and transplant.
 Patients may remain in the hospital for several days to weeks and will be closely monitored by our medical team until it is safe for the patient to be discharged to an outpatient setting.
-Upon discharge, patients who have received an allogeneic transplant are required to remain close to Moffitt for follow-up care, which is provided in our outpatient clinic and treatment center.
-Moffitt’s transplant program has several options for local lodging; please discuss with your assigned social worker.
+Upon discharge, patients who have received an allogeneic bone marrow transplant are required to remain close to Moffitt for follow-up care, which is provided in our outpatient clinic and treatment center.
+Moffitt’s transplant program has several options for local lodging; you can discuss this with your assigned social worker.

 For more information on receiving an allogeneic stem cell transplant at Moffitt, call 1-888-663-3488 or complete a new patient registration form online.